-Nature of Program: This program provides funding for the physical costs of converting some or all of units in an eligible development into an assisted-living facility (ALF), including the unit configuration, common and services space, and any necessary remodeling consistent with HUD or the state's statute or regulations (whichever is more stringent).
+Nature of Program: This program provides funding for the physical costs of converting some or all of units in an eligible development into an assisted-living facility (ALF), including the unit configuration, common and services space, and any necessary remodeling consistent with HUD's or the state's statute or regulations (whichever is more stringent).
+For Fiscal Year 2004, assisted living program funds may be used for emergency capital repairs as determined by the Secretary.
 ALFs are designed to accommodate frail elderly and people with disabilities who can live independently but need assistance with activities of daily living (e.g., assistance with eating, bathing, grooming, dressing, and home management activities).
-Under this program ALFs must provide supportive services such as personal care, transportation, meals, housekeeping, and laundry.
-The facility must be licensed and regulated by the state (or if there is no state law, providing such licensing and regulation, by the municipality or other subdivision in which the facility is located).
+Under this program ALFs must provide supportive services such as personal care, transportation, meals, housekeeping, or laundry.
+The facility must be licensed and regulated by the state (or, if there is no state law providing such licensing and regulation, by the municipality or other subdivision in which the facility is located).